Kaspect/enrich/README.md

 # enrichment

-- Open up a large instance on AWS
+- Open up a `r3.8xlarge` large instance on AWS running `Ubuntu Linux x64`, with `800GB SSD Storage`.
 - SSH in and run `sudo apt-get install awscli`
 - Run `aws configure` and set the Key ID and Access Key to the ones set by `s3://polar-fulldump`.
 Set region to `us-east-1`
 - Make a folder to hold the new data `mkdir ~/polar-fulldump`